albar965/littlenavmap-manual/en/MENUS.md

 ##### ![Less Details](../images/icons/detailless.png "Less Details") Less Details {#less-details}

-Increases or decreases details on the map.
+Increases or decreases the detail level for the map.
 More details means more airports, more navaids, more text information and bigger icons.

 Note that map information will be truncated if too much detail is chosen.
 A red warning message will be shown in the statusbar if this is the case.

 The detail level is shown in the statusbar.
-Range is -5 for few details to +5 for most details.
+Range is -5 for least detail to +5 for most detail.

 #### ![Force Show Addon Airports](../images/icons/airportaddon.png "Force Show Addon Airports") Force Show Addon Airports {#force-show-addon-airports}

-Add-on airports are always shown independent of the other airport map settings if this option is selected.
+Add-on airports are always shown independently of the other airport map settings if this option is selected.
 This allows viewing only add-on airports by checking this option and disabling the display of hard, soft and empty airports.

 #### ![Show Airports with hard Runways](../images/icons/airport.png "Show Airports with hard Runways") Show Airports with hard Runways {#show-airports-with-hard-runways}